MohammadKani/awesome-chatgpt-prompts/README.md

 > team to be prepared for an upcoming debate on whether front-end development is
 > easy."

-## Act as a Screenwriter
+## به عنوان یک Screenwriter

 Contributed by: [@devisasari](https://github.com/devisasari)

-> I want you to act as a screenwriter.
+> I want you to به عنوان یک screenwriter.
 You will develop an engaging and creative
 > script for either a feature length film, or a Web Series that can captivate
 > its viewers.
 Start with coming up with interesting characters, the setting of
 > the story, dialogues between the characters etc. Once your character